Beschorneria: planting and care

 - Which exotic plants to pair with your Beschorneria?

-- Which plants are most graphic for creating a minimalist, uncluttered atmosphere?
+- Which plants are the most graphic to create a minimalist, uncluttered ambience?

-- Discover our advice sheet to choose the right Beschorneria.
+- Discover our advice sheet to help choose the right Beschorneria.

 - Subscribe!